espanso/website/docs/matches/basics.md

 --- | ---
 Is ther anyone else? | Is there anyone else? | `ther` is converted to `there` I have other interests | I have other interests | `other` is left unchanged

+The related properties, `left_word: true` and `right_word: true` ensure a match will only occur at the beginning or end of words respectively, and not in the middle.

 ## Case propagation